 Working through the night on the eve of Valentine’s Day, this individual completes what can only be described as a superhuman feat.
 Not only does he/she/they leave a simple heart taped to just about every building downtown and outlying neighbourhoods, he/she/they also drape and cover city landmarks with heart banners.

-There are 2 factors making this event even more impressive and intriguing:
+The 2 factors making this event even more impressive and intriguing:

 - This is Portland, Maine in winter – cold is an understatement.